 Most so-called Chinese restaurants in the Netherlands that do delivery are not proper Chinese food, but something of a hybrid between Indonesian cuisine and Southern Chinese cuisine. 🍛

 Here are some features of this new breed of comfort food that Dutch people love so much!

-1When getting Chinese food in the Netherlands, expect weird names you can’t pronounce
+When getting Chinese food in the Netherlands, expect names you can’t pronounce

-Despite this, Chinese restaurants are still going strong.
-“Foo Yung Hai”, “Tjap Tjoy”, “Tau Foe” – these are just some words that almost every properly fed Dutch kid knows.
+Despite this, Chinese restaurants are going strong in the Netherlands.
+“Foo Yung Hai”, “Tjap Tjoy”, “Tau Foe”, “Tjap Ha”, “Koe Yuk” — these are just some words that almost every properly fed Dutch kid knows.

 Europeans, especially foodies, often complain about how meat and fish should not be mixed in the same meal, let alone in the same dish.

-Dutch-Chinese restaurant menus may have different sections for meat and fish, but don’t be surprised if you find big chunks of beef in your oyster sauce with your squid dish or pieces of shrimps in your stir-fry pork.
+Dutch-Chinese restaurant menus may have different sections for meat and fish, but don’t be surprised if you find big chunks of beef in your oyster sauce with your squid dish or pieces of shrimps in your stir-fry pork. 🍲

-3Expect an avalanche of food when you get Dutch-Chinese food in the Netherlands
+Expect an avalanche of food when you get Dutch-Chinese food in the Netherlands

-4Dutch-Chinese Food: you are getting Sambal whether you want it or not
+Sambal: you’re going to get it whether you want it or not

 Of course, this would not apply to people living in the Netherlands where summer days’ temperatures are rarely over twenty degrees, or my Dutch-Indonesian friends, who apparently carry mini-bottles of Sambal in their bags for on-the-go.
-(Imagine the horror of it breaking in the bags!)

-5Congratulations!
+Congratulations!
 The Chinese food you eat in the Netherlands can’t be found in China!

-But, you would also be very proud that you won’t find it anywhere else in the world.
+But, you would also be very proud to know that you won’t find it anywhere else in the world.
 (Okay, maybe in Chinatown in Indonesia, or Indo-town, if it exists, in China).

-6Dutch-Chinese food apparently fits into every occasion.
+Dutch-Chinese food apparently fits into every occasion.
 Wait, really?

-Regardless of whether you are invited to a movie night or birthday party or, even Christmas at a Dutch household, you will inevitably run into the situation where you arrive there and your Dutch friends are pouring boxes of Chinees-Indisch takeaway onto their dinner plates.
+I love Chinese food, but I wouldn’t want to eat it all the time.
+Let’s say you are invited to a movie night or birthday party or, even Christmas at a Dutch household.
+You will inevitably run into the situation where your Dutch friends are pouring boxes of Chinees-Indisch takeaway onto their dinner plates.

-It is the kind of food you won’t mind presenting to your visitors, unlike delivery pizzas that remind every one of all-nighters in college and shoarma that brings up memories of partying till 5 am pissing drunk and being as hungry as a cow.
+It is the kind of food you won’t mind presenting to your visitors — unlike delivery pizzas that remind everyone of all-nighters in college or shoarma that brings up memories of partying till 5 am and being as hungry as a cow.

 Have you had Dutch-Chinese food yet?
 What do you think of Chinese food in the Netherlands?
 Let us know in the comments below!